 Q&A#

-Answers to some common questions (and criticisms).
+Answers to common questions (and criticisms) about boto3-refresh-session.

 Doesn’t boto3 already refresh temporary credentials?#